 Having had our knock-about I noticed a roll of rubber matting on a small table.
 “Ooooooh” says I, “I’ve got a use for about four feet of that, it’ll teach them a lesson for being so mistrusting”.
 I had planned to return before the end of the cruise with my pair of Tuff-Cut shears.

 It wasn’t until yesterday as I lay in the cabin resting that it dawned on me what the rubber matting was for.
-It was the piece which is rolled out from the wall holding the dartboard and measures the distance from which players throw their darts.
+It was the piece which is rolled out from the wall holding the dartboard, and is used to measure the distance from which players throw their darts.
 I felt it would be a bit too mean to run off with four feet of it, especially as they probably wouldn’t have spotted the problem until they were back at sea on their way to the Caribbean

-This evenings original entertainment in the Neptune Lounge theatre was to have been ‘Pimp My Zimmer’ followed by ‘Mean Mobility Mama’s’, Fred Olsen’s answer to TV’s ‘Robot Wars’, where old ladies use their mobility scooters to crash, bash, and try and push their opponent off the stage.
+This evenings original entertainment in the Neptune Lounge theatre was to have been ‘Pimp My Zimmer’ followed by ‘Mean Mobility Mama’s’, which is Fred Olsen’s answer to TV’s ‘Robot Wars’, where old ladies use their mobility scooters to bash, crash, and try to push their opponent off the stage.
 Unfortunately not enough old ladies had come forward for the contest and so it was substituted with ‘The Best of the Entertainment Team’.
 It would have been a short show, which The Chef went to watch whilst I continued packing.
 Our suitcases were to be left outside our cabins between 22:00 and 02:00.
-Obviously it made sense to get them out there before we went to bed.
+Obviously it made sense for us to get them out there before we went to bed.

 So now she had to go up to the ‘Guest Service’ desk on deck 6 to explain our situation and gain access to the cabin.
 Back she came with a plastic key, programmed as single use.
 Well if it had worked just that once we would have been able to get it, but it didn’t work, so back off up there she went, back she came with a re-programmed key, that didn’t work either.
 It was at this point that I insisted she demand somebody with access to the room meet us here and get us in, no more crappy keys.
 And so it was.
 The Chef was issued with a completely new personal key for herself and she was accompanied by a member of Guest Services who got us straight in.